moretromain/cpp-bootstrap/README.md

 All those macros are just built on top of raw CMake projects, targets and their associated properties, so it is still possible to mix pure and custom CMake code in the ```CMakeLists.txt``` files.
 Feel free to browse the builder's code for more information.
 The builder is fully compatible with CMake ```find_package()``` mechanism, and it is entirely possible to let CMake do all the heavy lifting when importing external dependencies, such as Boost, Qt or whatever else.

+## How does the builder impact my build ?

 The builder takes care of setting basic C/CXX compiler flags that are suited for common development:
 * enable C++17
 * define DEBUG/NDEBUG